Personality model

 Why does the H-factor matter?+

-How many tests are included in total?+
+How many tests are included with Innerscape?+